 Length of review process:

 On average, the accreditation review process lasts from six to ten months.
 The interval from the completed application to submission of the self study report must be six months or less.
-The accreditation decision is rendered within six weeks of the site visit.
+The accreditation decision is rendered within 45 business days of the site visit.